FisSher/playwright-carnival/README.md

 # playwright-carnival
-Repo that I did with coworkers while practicing playwright with typescript
+Repo that I did with coworkers while teaching them playwright with typescript.
+Now I will keep updating and enhancing it with my own ideas while I keep a separate one for them.

 # What do I need?
 Node 20.x.x